MarcialRosales/concourse-workshop/basicPipeline.md

               cat greeting

   ```
-  > The way to have more than one line of shell commands we need to pipe them.
+  > If we need to execute several shell commands  we need to pipe them as illustrated in the pipeline.

 2. Deploy the new pipeline with a different name:
   `fly -t local sp -p greeting -c pipeline.yml`

 ## <a name="lab3"></a> Lab 3 - Produce a file with a greeting message which must be configured thru a variable

-Eventually we need to customize the pipeline and to do that there is a concept of variables. **fly** does variable interpolation right before we set the pipeline.
+We want to configure the greeting message for that we use *variables*.
+Pipelines refer to variables and when we set the pipeline thru **fly** we specify the value for those variables.
+Very simple. **fly** does variable interpolation right before we set the pipeline.
 For more information, check out http://concourse.ci/fly-set-pipeline.html.

 1. We are replacing the message "hello world" with a variable called `GRETTING_MSG`.
-To reference this variable from the pipeline we use this syntax  `((GRETTING_MSG))`.
+To reference this variable from the pipeline we use this syntax  `{{GRETTING_MSG}}`.
 However, we need to use this variable from within a task and the way to variable to a task is via [parameters](http://concourse.ci/running-tasks.html#params).

   ```YAML
   ---